Chapter 17: Long Live the King

 “I see…” Sagen kept his face impassive.
 As a display of wealth, it was impressive.
 As an example of how well-informed the Lockes were, it was far more so.
 “And what can I expect upon reaching Lexandria?”

-“The city has been bedecked with the banners of all your southern lords.
+“We’ve bedecked the city with the banners of all your southern lords.
 The duke, his earls, viscounts, and barons, plus their ladies, are already in attendance and awaiting your arrival.
 A royal ball is planned for your one night with us.
 I know the duke would have you stay longer.
-It’s so rare for the king to visit the South.”
+It’s so rare for the king to visit the south.”

 Sagen smiled.
 “That sounds wonderful, but I can’t believe all your preparations have gone to plan.
 Tell me one thing that isn’t ready as your father would wish.”